ronchi/ai_compendium/README.md

 ## Why Lawyers Should Care About AI

+1. Go over what our profession is about (knowledge for, and acting on behalf of clients)
+2. Go over how AI has elements of agency (but not regulated by a Bar)

+- Roberto Legaspi, Zhengqi He, and Taro Toyoizumi, "[Synthetic agency: sense of agency in artificial intelligence](https://doi.org/10.1016/j.cobeha.2019.04.004)", Current Opinion in Behavioral Sciences, Vol. 29, October 2019, Pages 84-90.
+(From the Abstract: "The concept of sense of agency (SoA) has garnered considerable attention in human science at least in the past two decades.
+Coincidentally, about two decades ago, artificial intelligence (AI) research witnessed an explosion of proposed theories on agency mostly based on dynamical approaches.
+However, despite this early burst of enthusiasm, SoA models in AI remain limited.
+We review the state of AI research on SoA, seen predominantly in developmental robotics, vis-à-vis the psychology and neurocognitive treatments, and examine how AI can further achieve stronger SoA models.
+We posit that AI is now poised to better inform SoA given its advances on self-attribution of action–outcome effects, action selection, and Bayesian inferencing, and argue that synthetic agency has never been more compelling.")

 ## What is Artificial Intelligence?
 There is no one single (adequate) definition of artificial intelligence.
 Fortunately, there is a "classic" formulation of AI in the categorization of thinking and acting, as illustrated in the following set of quotes, courtesy of AI pioneers Stuart Russell and Peter Norvig in their book "[Artificial Intelligence: A Modern Approach](https://people.eecs.berkeley.edu/~russell/aima/)" (4th ed., 2023):